Systemically important financial institution: Definition

 As of November 2011 when the G-SIFI paper was released by the FSB, a standard definition of N-SIFI had not been decided.
 However, the BCBS identified factors for assessing whether a financial institution is systemically important: its size, its complexity, its interconnectedness, the lack of readily available substitutes for the financial market infrastructure it provides, and its global (cross-jurisdictional) activity.
 In some cases, the assessments of experts, independent of the indicators, will be able to move an institution into the N-SIFI category or remove it from N-SIFI status.

 Banks

 Global Systemically Important Banks (G-SIBs) are determined based on four main criteria: (a) size, (b) cross-jurisdiction activity, (c) complexity, and (d) substitutability.
 The list of G-SIBs is published annually by the Financial Stability Board (FSB).
 The G-SIBs must maintain a higher capital level – capital surcharge – compared to other banks.

-In November 2023, the FSB updated the list of G-SIBs, and the following 29 major banks (or banking groups) were included (with 11 across Europe, 8 in the United States, 5 in China, 3 in Japan and 2 in Canada):
+As of November 2025, the FSB updated the list of G-SIBs, and the following 29 major banks (or banking groups) were included (with 8 in the United States, 7 in the European Union, 5 in China, 3 in the United Kingdom, 3 in Japan, 2 in Canada and 1 in Switzerland):